6.1 million U.S. adults have bipolar disorder. 2.4 million have schizophrenia. 10.2 million have concurrent mental health and addiction disorders.

 It may not be you, but it’s someone you know.
 Someone you love.

-The Foundation of Hope was formed by a family who knew that even those who don’t live with a mental illness can still suffer from one.
+The Foundation of Hope was formed by a family who knew that even those who don’t live with a mental illness can still suffer because of one.
 We need to change the conversation about these illnesses.

-The cost to our relationships, time and effort surpasses counting.
+The cost to our relationships, our time and effort, is immeasurable.